 To encode the efflux weights for each transporter-drug pair Ei-d, we then added another sigmoidal layer of length 16, which was fully connected to the genotype-multiplied second layer.
 The kernel_constraint argument was used with this layer to ensure that only positive E parameters are learned.
 Each neuron in this third layer predicts the normalized resistance to each compound rnormG,d by multiplying the activation state of each transporter Aj with the learned efflux weights Ei-d to compute the clearance coefficients Ci,d for each compound-transporter pair, and furthermore learns a bias term which defines the shape of the dose-response curve.

 In addition to the above schematic, L1 regularization with coefficient λ was added to both the I weights and the bias term which defines A for each transporter, using the kernel_regularizer and bias_regularizer parameters in the second layer.
 Regularization on I achieves sparsity in their weights, as it is otherwise possible, for example, to add I to a transporter which has no E weights, thus learning I parameters which are not supported by any phenotypes.
-Because the clearance coefficient of each gene for each drug is defined by a product C=AE, regularization of the bias term acts to keep A close to 0.5, which avoids parameterizing C≈0 by setting a large bias such that A≈0, such that E weights can be added to transporters without affecting phenotype predictions.
+Because the clearance coefficient of each gene for each drug is defined by a product C=AE, regularization of the bias term acts to keep A close to 0.5, which avoids parameterizing C≈0 by setting a large bias such that A≈0, which allows E weights to be added to transporters without affecting phenotype predictions.
 Thus, regularization of A indirectly enforces sparsity in the E parameters, as each E directly impacts resistance predictions if A is not close to 0.
 While more exhaustive regularization schemes may potentially explore three separate regularization weights for the I terms, the bias on A, and the E terms, here we found that using a single weight for regularizing both I and the bias for A without any further regularization to the E terms was sufficient for learning a sparse predictive model.

 This model was compiled with the mean-squared error (‘mse’) loss function, using the adam optimizer with a learning rate of 0.1.
 Training was performed for 1,000 epochs, using a batch size of 1,000 and 10% split between training and validation (validation_split = 0.1).
 Model initialization and training was repeated 10 times, and the weights to the final model were set to the median weights learned from these 10 iterations.

 We searched for an appropriate regularization rate by performing the above training and averaging procedure using a range of rates from 10-6 to 10-1 and observing the mean-squared error of the resulting predictions and the number of model parameters.
-We chose a rate of 10-4, as rates considerably higher than this appeared to negatively impact performance in the MATa and MATα pools (Fig. SXX), while considerably lower rates sharply increased the number of non-zero parameters (Fig. SXX).
+We chose a rate of 10-4, as rates considerably higher than this appeared to negatively impact performance in the MATa and MATα pools (Fig. S8A, top panel), while considerably lower rates sharply increased the number of non-zero parameters (Fig. S8A, bottom panel).

 After using the training and averaging procedure to learn model weights, we each non-zero weight for predictive support.
 First, we compute the vector of squared residuals in the initial learned model over i strains and j drugs, given the set of k initial non-zero weights W{1-k}: